 - The intramedullary implant does not usually require the extensile exposures required for plate application.
 With the use of image intensification, these devices can be implanted in a “closed” manner, without exposing the fracture site.
 These closed techniques result in low infection and high union rates, with a minimum of soft tissue scarring.

 Indications for Intramedullary Nailing

 Femur and tibia are bones where nails are most commonly and successfully used.
 The ideal indications for nailing are:

 - Transverse and short oblique fractures of the tibial and femoral shafts.

 - Comminuted fractures of tibia and femur, provided cross locking facilities are available.

 - Delayed or non-union of femur or tibia.

 In children, as the nail may damage growth plates and should be avoided.

 Technique of Interlocked Intramedullary Nailing – General Points

-This point where nail enters the bone is called entry point.
-In femur, this is piriformis fossa or tip of greater trochanter.
+This point where nail enters the bone is called the entry point.
+In femur, this is piriformis fossa or tip of the greater trochanter.